-

 Team Parent

-While the Team Parent is not expected to know the rules and regulations of Little League baseball, we recommend they keep a binder (paper or digital) with the team’s official roster, NWLL’s Rules Summary, up-to-date NWLL Standing Rules, Pitching Eligibility Tracking Form for Managers, Northwood Pitching Log, and Injury Incident Report Form at every game.
+While team parents are not expected to know the rules and regulations of Little League baseball, we recommend they keep a binder (paper or digital) with the team’s official roster, NWLL’s Rules Summary, up-to-date NWLL Standing Rules, Pitching Eligibility Tracking Form for Managers, Northwood Pitching Log, and Injury Incident Report Form at every game.

 Practice Parent